by Marc Nieper-Wißkirchen

 then tail-called with as many procedure arguments as there

-are cfg term
+are cfg terms.
+The

 procedure should call one of the arguments exactly once and